 Dan Rouseff is interested in signal processing applied to acoustic signals measured underwater.
 He has been Chief Scientist for two at-sea experiments testing concepts in underwater acoustic communications and beamforming.
 Previously, he was a Senior Faculty Fellow in the Acoustic Signal Processing Branch of the Naval Research Laboratory in Washington DC.

 Rick Campbell teaches analog and RFIC Design, and has been Principal Designer at TriQuint Semiconductor and Cascade Microtech.
 He is primarily interested in the analog signal processing front-end of scientific and measurement instrumentation from DC to Daylight.

-Martin Siderius is interested in acoustic signal processing for single sensors and sensor arrays.
+Martin Siderius is the Director of the NEAR-Lab, and is interested in acoustic signal processing for single sensors and sensor arrays.
 These techniques are primarily used for sonar applications such as remote sensing the ocean environment, sound localization and tracking and acoustic communications.